 The non-stop party in Vegas is fun, but let’s face it, sometimes you just need a break.
 If Vegas is wearing you down, don’t give up and retreat into your hotel room.
 Take a day trip!

-Under an hour
+Under an Hour Drives

 Lake Mead National Recreation Area (26 min, 19.9 mi)